KodyJKing/superhot-mcc/notes/superhotmcc-dev-notes/Reversing.md

 ## PlayerController

 `PlayerController` contains things like player angles and input data.
 It also contains a handle to the target under their reticle for some reason.
 Looking for this is the easiest way to find this structure.
+Look at targets and away from them, scanning for changed/unchanged values.

 You will find several results with the same value.